technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * I used to be a True Believer in open source
  * capital T; capital B
 * I read the GNU Manifesto when I was in school
- * drawn in by the ideas of sharing with others; building a community
+ * drawn in by the ideas of sharing with others
+   * building a community around software
  * then I read about "open source" and figured it was the same thing
   * which is a REALLY COMMON mistake